IKOSOFT-Dev/IKOSOFT-API/README.md

 **GET /api/v1/booking/customer-appointments** will retrieve the customer future appointments.<br>
 **DELETE /api/v1/booking/customer-appointments** will delete a customer appointments using the appointmentId.<br>

-The customer can login via our API, he can query for slots, book appointments and buy vouchers.
-He can also view his next appointments by using GET api/v1/customer/appointmentsssss Depending on salon settings he can also delete using DELETE api/customer/appointmentsssss

-#### Adding a service to the booking basket
-Once we have the list of services we want to book we can select a skilled employee or leave the API choose one for us.
+#### Booking an appointment
+In order to book an appointment we need to first:
+- login a customer(get a customerId)
+- select a list of services/packages
+- optionally we can for each service select a desired employee
+- get the time slots for our appointment
+- book the appointment

 Using **POST** api/v1/booking/slots we query for available slots, sending our shopping basket to the API.
 Once a slots are retrieved, the customer can choose the slot it wants, and make a PUT request to create the appointment.
 **PUT** api/v1/booking/slots does this, creates the appointment and depending on settings, it can notify the customer/salon owner about this new booking.